BurntBrunch/LivelierView/readme.markdown

 resources the icons are coming from the phone) and customize it.
 * Basic navigation/notification

-Very far into the future:* A less sandbox-y plugin system where plugins can sponteneously take over the watch.
+Very far into the future:

 * A less sandbox-y plugin system where plugins can spontaneously take over the watch.